clydejallorina/TripleTriadSolver/README.md

 As for the game implementation, the card parser assumes that the data is received from [Raelys's Triple Triad Tracker API](https://triad.raelys.com/).
 This repository will NOT come with their data, and the user must download the card data themselves using their API.

+Yes, I do hate myself for putting as much effort into this as I have.

 ---

 ### Requirements